 The ladies at The Broke and the Bookish who generally host Top Ten Tuesday are on a summer hiatus.
 So, I came up with my own topic this week.
 And since, it’s my choice, I decided not to stick to just ten.
-So today, you’re in luck because I’m sharing my very favorite book heroes with you.
+Today, you’re in luck because I’m sharing my very favorite book heroes with you.

 - Colonel Aric von Schmidt of For Such a Time